-First-year students receive room assignments and the name(s) of roommates via email.
-First-year students are assigned rooms based on information provided to the Residence Life and Housing office.
-First-year students generally are housed in double, triple or quad rooms and in facilities that are largely populated with other first-year students.
+First-year students receive room assignments and the name(s) of roommates by mail in July.
+First-year students are assigned rooms based on information provided to the Office of Campus Life along with first-year seminar course requests.
+First-year students generally are housed either in double, triple or quad rooms and in facilities that are largely populated with other first-year students.